tommai78101/Multiplier/README.md

 Future math expressions may be supported.

+#### I would highly recommend you to try out the Tutorials, as it gives an in-depth explanations and details of the latest controls and gameplay of the game.

 [Trello Scrum board can be found here.](https://trello.com/b/VQIT6pl9/master-s-project) This shows the current progression and future plans of the project.
 It is always updated.

 ## Start: